The probabilistic world: Probabilistic time

-In sect.\,3.2 we introduce time as an ordering structure for a class of observables, and the associated concept of evolution.
+In sect.~\ref{sec:time_and_evolution} we introduce time as an ordering structure for a class of observables, and the associated concept of evolution.
 Time defines an equivalence class of observables.
 Two members of an equivalence class are two observables ``at the same time $t$''.
 The equivalence classes can be ordered according to $t$.
 Evolution describes how the probabilistic information at two neighboring times $t$ and $t+\epsilon$ is connected, such that knowledge at $t$ permits predictions for $t+\epsilon$.
-The problem of "information transport" between two layers of time introduces the concept of classical wave functions and the classical density matrix into classical statistics.
-We discuss several examples, as clock systems or freely propagating fermionic particles.
+The problem of ``information transport" between two layers of time introduces the concept of classical wave functions and the classical density matrix into classical statistics.
+As an example, we discuss simple clock systems.

+In sect.~\ref{sec:physical_time} we extend the discrete ticking of clocks to continuous time.
+This yields differential evolution equations.
 We introduce ``physical time'' by counting the number of oscillations, and show how basic concepts of special and general relativity emerge from our setting of ``probabilistic time'' \cite{CWPT}.

-In sect.\,3.3 we compare probabilistic and deterministic evolution.
-For Ising spins as basis observables a deterministic evolution corresponds to cellular automata.
-Probabilistic cellular automata are characterized by probabilistic initial conditions.
-Again, wave functions and operators appear naturally in this setting.
-Subsystems of cellular automata will be probabilistic even for deterministic initial conditions.
-For a general discussion of evolution for local chains we find that it is not described by a Markov chain.
-It permits much richer structures, including oscillatory behavior in time.
-We discuss the partial loss of memory of the boundary information and the concept of static memory materials.
-Many powerful methods of quantum mechanics, as a change of basis and similarity transformations, can be used for the description of evolution in classical statistical systems.
+In sect.~\ref{sec:free_fermions_in_two_dimensions} we discuss an overall classical probability distribution which describes a quantum field theory for free fermions in one space and one time dimension.
+This simple two-dimensional quantum field theory provides a first example for the emergence of quantum mechanics from classical statistics.